christopherhelf/isotropicremeshing/README.md

 Make sure to compile OpenMesh with the CMAKE Flag -DCMAKE_BUILD_TYPE=Release, otherwise dynamic casting is used which is not well supported by Matlab and hence can lead to segmentation faults.

+I've done some testing, but please use at your own risk.
+Also I haven't tested under Windows.

 ## Features

 - Standalone except OpenMesh library